Anti-slavery and human trafficking statement

 Strategic activities

-Further drive awareness in the supply chain by broadening the availability of our learning and policies through the Supply Chain Sustainability School platform.
+- further drive awareness in the supply chain by reviewing and broadening the availability of our learning and policies through the Supply Chain Sustainability School platform which will give our suppliers free resources to upskill their workforce

 Strategic activities

-We will continue to work collaboratively with Government, DfT and stakeholders to share best practice to improve our approach to modern slavery.
+- continue to work collaboratively with Government, DfT and stakeholders to share best practice and to improve our approach to modern slavery

-We will further develop our contractual models to meet policy and legislative requirements by introducing risk-based assessments into our procurement processes.
-This will provide greater assurance that our supply chain can evidence compliance.
+- further develop our contractual models to meet policy and legislative requirements by introducing risk-based assessments into our procurement processes

-We will continue to audit our supply chain to ensure they meet the requirements that are set out in our contract to give us confidence that they have the processes and policies in place to address Modern Slavery.
+- continue to work with our supply chain to ensure they meet the requirements that are set out in our contracts to give us confidence that they have the appropriate processes, risk management and policies in place

 Declaration